 Its been over 11 years and one would think, I have all his scenarios down pat.
 You’d think I am a pro at this adventure faraway from normal expectations of a son’s future into the outliers of unanticipated motherhood.
 The unspoken promise of raising a healthy son to realize his dreams and ambitions we dream for them during childhood into adulthood have been altered by a flip of a switch in the brain.
 His life ambitions have been rearranged, recalculated, and refitted with one dream, to find moments of calmness, free from the pain of negative feelings, thoughts and voices about himself.

-Dave’s ambitions are no longer about becoming an electrical engineer, girlfriends, a family of his own, a home to call his own, a full-time job and all that comes with it.
+Dave’s ambitions are no longer about becoming an electrical engineer.
+A family of his own.
+A home to call his own.
+A career and all that comes with it.
 No, the dream he seeks today is a quiet mind.
 This is his daily goal.
 His idea of happiness is experiencing momentary peace with no thoughts or voices judging him.

-Slowly walking downstairs, I remind myself he’s been fighting alone throughout the night.
+Slowly walking downstairs, I remind myself he’s been fighting throughout the night.
 Fighting for his sanity while his brain’s dysfunctional neuropathways and chemistry play relentless games of self-inflicted negative voices and thoughts of unworthiness.
-Calming myself, I remember to stop holding my breath, to breath slowly and deeply, seeking images of calmness, love and strength.
+Calming myself, I remember to stop holding my breath, to breathe slowly and deeply, seeking calmness, love and strength.
 I am hopeful for a good outcome.
 Simply, he’s happy I’m here with him.
 Incorporating mindfulness and yoga techniques, I tell myself to not engage in his high anxiety or allow him to compromise my emotional well-being.
-I tell myself I will not to be dragged into his emotional maelstrom and manipulations knowing Dave’s all too familiar patterns of calculated maneuverings that have evolved over time.
+Nor be dragged into his emotional maelstrom and manipulations knowing Dave’s all too familiar patterns of calculated maneuverings have evolved over time.
 His goal at times- seems to be finding a chink in my resolve to evaluate, listen and calm him.
 Unfortunately, there are times he finds solace in piercing my therapeutic intentions.
-Today, I will try my best in helping him navigate his illness without him dragging me going down his rabbit hole.
+Today, I will try my best in helping him navigate his illness without being dragged down his rabbit hole.

 “Who will save your soul, if you won’t save your own?,” Jewel’s voice sings in my head as I walk downstairs to witness Dave’s other self.

 Dave has his own place but comes home often, especially when he needs a safe place.
 I’m his safe place.
-I am the Go-to-Mom.
+I’m the Go-to-Mom.
 This is who I am and why I’m not easy.
 I don’t have that luxury.
 I wish I did.
 I wish for many things but I don’t get that choice.
 Instead, I care and try to figure out how to calm him, redirect his thinking, and try to stay positive.
 Hoping he won’t flip and injure himself or that I’m the target.
 Believe me, I’m no saint.
 There are many a time of wanting to runaway with a back pack- anywhere but here.
 To be selfish and do what’s best for me.
 But I don’t run because I know he’s in pain trying to cope.
 I monitor where his head’s at and if I need backup.
 I call it survival mode, and why I overthink.
-I’ve been doing this off and on since he was 19.
-At the very least, he’s compliant about his meds and that’s a giant step in the maintenance of his emotional and physical health.
+The good news is his commitment to taking his medications.
+That’s a giant step in the maintenance of his emotional and physical health.
 I usually don’t share these intimate details about my life, about Dave, with anyone other than my family and closest friends.

-There are days, like today, as I look around, asking who is there to catch me if I fall?
-Who will be my safe harbor?
+There are days, like today I look around asking who will catch me if I fall?
+Where’s my safe harbor?
 “Who will save your soul, if you won’t save your own?”
-I am here for me.

-There are days- like today, where I look toward the wilderness of Montana skies and dream of running.
-Something about the idea of mountains and glaciers stirs my heart and imagination.
-But then again, I know this journey right here, right now is the real deal.
-Today, is one of my most difficult climbs toward the summit.
-I’m okay with that because I know who I am.
-I am a seasoned climber learning about myself and watchful of the pitfalls in my path.
-This is one more adventure to add to Dave’s and my enduring journey into the wilderness.
+There are days I dream of running.
+The wilderness of Montana skies and the serenity of mountains and glaciers stirs my heart and imagination.
+But I know this journey with Dave is the real deal.
+And one of our more difficult climbs toward the summit on our enduring journey into the wilderness.